We're featured alongside other Fashion Industry Leaders in California Apparel News' article

 Every customer gets an easy way to send us their unwanted clothing for free using our Circular Shipping program.

-We produce every product locally and in small batches to reduce carbon emissions and support local economies.
+Every product is made locally in Los Angeles to reduce carbon emissions and support local economies.

 We do not practice "business as usual."
-We question every traditional production practice and rethink new ways to reduce waste, increase efficiency and make the planet a better place to live.
+We question everything to reduce waste, increase efficiency and help the planet!

 About our Founder

 Karri Ann Frerichs has been a fashion industry entrepreneur and innovator since 2008, working in wholesale distribution, brand development and apparel manufacturing, with a focus on zero-waste, regenerative product development.